 Financial Quartile of CIC Member Institutions

 CIC monitors financial health using a variety of metrics.
 One such metric is the financial quartile, which combines net tuition revenue per student and endowment assets per student.
-This chart shows the distribution of CIC institutions into the quartiles, with more than 50% of CIC institutions being in the top two quartiles.
+This chart shows the distribution of CIC institutions into the quartiles, with more than 50 percent of CIC institutions being in the top two quartiles.

 Enrollment Size of CIC Member Institutions